CS453-Team-Project/jbse-pitest-integration/README.md

 $ ./run
 Usage:

-# To functions either original one or mutated one
+# To run methods of either original one or mutated one
 ./run [-m <mutant index>] <class name> <method name>

 # To run PIT